 Cameron is a tiny town located in the state of North Carolina.
 With a population of 295 people and two constituent neighborhoods, Cameron is the 529th largest community in North Carolina.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Cameron is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Cameron is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Cameron who work in sales jobs (14.38%), personal care services (9.38%), and office and administrative support (8.75%).
+Unlike some towns, Cameron isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Cameron are a mix of both white- and blue-collar jobs.
+Overall, Cameron is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Cameron who work in sales jobs (16.67%), office and administrative support (13.16%), and maintenance occupations (8.77%).

-Cameron is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Cameron does not have a public transit system used by locals to get to and from work.

+Cameron is a somewhat ethnically-diverse town.
 The people who call Cameron home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cameron residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Cameron include German, Scottish, English, and Scots-Irish.
+Important ancestries of people in Cameron include German, Irish, English, and Polish.

 The most common language spoken in Cameron is English.
 Other important languages spoken here include African languages and Hebrew.